CMSKStarMuMu/SystematicSB/README.md

 ```
 ```
 ./readSideband savesb_[era]_b[# of bin].root
-- read the sb model and produce a plot with the angular projections of the  model
+- reads the sb model and produces a plot with the angular projections of the  model
 ```